 The main focus of the Kanban methodology is to ensure continuity.
 The entire project is visualized on a kanban board where the tasks being performed, the tasks to do, and the completed tasks are listed separately.

 Unlike many other methodologies, Kanban works comfortably in an organizational system where the official hierarchy is considered very important.

 This method focuses on improving the flow of value throughout the system.
-It helps to eliminate wastes of lean in the system such as incomplete work and task switching.
+It helps to eliminate the 8 wastes of lean management in the system such as incomplete work and task switching.
 It helps the work from piling up and proposes that more work should only be pulled in when there is the capacity to get it done.